Editorial Team

 Jihyeon Lee is a research assistant at the Department of Linguistics - Multilingualism at the Technical University of Darmstadt since 2024.
 Her research focuses on language(s) awareness in multilingual learners and the multidimensional assessment of metalinguistic abilities.
 In her current PhD project, she is empirically investigating the influence of previous language (learning) experiences on the development of language(s) awareness in early and late multilinguals.

 Ramona Pellegrino received her PhD at the University of Genoa for her research on metalinguistic reflections and multilingualism in transcultural German-language literature in 2017 (dissertation prize of the doctoral school).
-Since 2021 she has been a research fellow for a project on the Israelkorpus at the University of Genoa, where she is also lecturer for translators and interpreters, as well as subject expert in German-language literature.
-She is a member of the scientific board of the Inter-University Research Centre POLYPHONIE (Genoa-Catania).
-Her research interests focus on language biographies, the linguistic analysis of the relationship between language and migration, and forms of literary multilingualism in contemporary German-language literature.
+Since 2024 she has been a research fellow at the University of Bologna for a project on gender-inclusive language in university communication.
+She is a member of the scientific board of the Inter-University Research Centre POLYPHONIE.
+Her research interests focus on written and oral corpora, language biographies, the linguistic analysis of the relationship between language and migration, and forms of literary multilingualism in contemporary German-language literature.

 Harald Lüngen has been a research assistant at the Leibniz Institute for the German Language since 2011, where he is responsible for the German reference corpus DeReKo.
 Harald studied computational linguistics, general linguistics, English and mathematics at the universities of Heidelberg and Bielefeld.
 He received his doctorate in Linguistics from Bielefeld University in 2002 for his thesis on a hierarchical morphology model for lexical acquisition from the Verbmobil corpus.
 From 2000 until 2002, he worked as a project manager at Lingsoft Oy in Helsinki and from 2022 until 2011 as a research assistant in the DFG research group Text Technology and in the Centre for Media and Interactivity at Justus Liebig University in Giessen.